Joey Logano: 2014: Breakout season

-Logano started with an 11th-place finish in the 2014 Daytona 500, followed by a fourth-place run at Phoenix.
+Logano started with an eleventh place finish in the 2014 Daytona 500, followed by a fourth-place run at Phoenix.
 He won his first pole of the year at Las Vegas, taking another fourth-place finish.

 At Texas, Logano running with consistent speed got his first win of the season after leading the most laps (108) and performing a last-lap pass on Jeff Gordon during a green-white-checkered finish.
 This win locked him into the 2014 Chase.

 At Richmond (a track where he had seen little success in his short career), Logano led late and pulled a Ron Bouchard-style move during a shuffle between Jeff Gordon, Brad Keselowski, and Matt Kenseth in the last nine laps, to slip away with a victory.
 The victory marked 2014 as Logano's first season with multiple career victories.

 Logano made his 200th cup series start at Kentucky Speedway on June 28 at the age of 24.

 At Loudon, Logano was running second to Keselowski when he was involved in an accident with the lap-down car of Morgan Shepherd.
 Logano said in an interview that Shepherd should have not have been on the track running those very slow speeds, but NASCAR responded that Shepherd maintained minimum speed.

 Logano took his third win of the season at Bristol in the Irwin Tools Night Race.
 Keselowski finished second in the same race, making this Team Penske's second 1–2 finish in its history, the other coming in the 2008 Daytona 500.

 Logano started the Chase seeded fifth.
 He finished in fourth place in the Challenger Round opener at Chicagoland Speedway moving him to third in points.

 Logano would go on to win at New Hampshire, locking him into the Contender Round.
 He took four tires on lap 247, while the other front-runners ran on older tires, giving Logano the advantage.
-Remarkably, he was able to move from 16th to second in 11 laps.
+Remarkably, he was able to move from sixteenth to second in 11 laps.
 He took the lead with 27 to go and won the race after a green-white-checkered finish.
 The win moved him to second in the points standings – one point behind Keselowski.
 This win marked Penske's third win in a row and fourth in five races.

 On September 25, 2014, it was announced that Logano had signed a multi-year contract extension with Team Penske.
 This extension came a full season before his contract was due to expire at the end of the 2015 season.
 The contract extends Logano's tenure with Team Penske to at least 2018.